A Brief Biography of the Band

 The Strathclyde University Big Band is one of only a few long-standing University-based Big Bands in Britain.
 It has established a reputation for developing young talent and playing varied, interesting and challenging music.

 Since its formation in 1978, dozens of musicians have passed through its ranks.
 The members of the band have been mostly students, ex-students, staff or ex-staff of the university, augmented by a few enthusiastic friends from outwith the University.

 The band’s extensive repertoire is jazz-orientated and includes, for example, arrangements of jazz standards by Charlie Parker, Miles Davis, John Coltrane, Keith Jarrett, Benny Golson, Joe Zawinul, Oliver Nelson, Hank Mobley, John Lewis, Nat Adderley, Pat Metheny, Chuck Mangione, Clifford Brown, Thelonious Monk, Charles Mingus, Kenny Dorham, Duke Ellington, Ray Bryant, Jaco Pastorius Bobby Timmons, Marcus Miller, Victor Feldman and Herbie Hancock, and charts from the repertoires of The Boss Brass, Buddy Rich, Woody Herman, Bob Mintzer, Thad Jones, Maynard Ferguson, Count Basie, Stan Kenton, Gil Evans, Toshiko Akiyoshi and Shorty Rogers.

 At full strength the band is 21 players strong plus the director, Ronnie MacNiven.
 The band has always included some strong soloists.
 For example, alumni include Tom MacNiven (1997 Scottish Young Jazz Musician of the Year), Paul Towndrow, Konrad Wiszniewski, Alyn Cosker, Graeme Scott, Brian Molley, Raymond MacDonald, Aidan O’Donnell and Robert Henderson.

 The Big Band was founded on Tuesday October 31st, 1978 by John Davies, John Parkes and Phil Nicholson.
 John Davies was the Director up to 2011 when he handed the baton to Gerry Rossi and took his place on piano.
-Sadly, John Davies passed away in October 2017.
-(Gerry handed on the baton to Ronnie MacNiven in 2016.)
-John Parkes continues to be the band secretary, treasurer and member of the Trumpet section.
+Sadly, John Davies passed away in October 2017 and John Parkes, the band secretary, treasurer and member of the Trumpet section, also passed away June 2018.
 Phil Nicholson left the band to form his own small group which still plays on the Glasgow pub scene.